Canadian Dietetic Registration Exam (CDRE)

 CDRE Preparation Guide

 The CDRE Preparation Guide explains how the examination is designed, the examination process (including sample questions), study guides and references.
+This is the only resource provided to applicants and approved by the College for preparation for the CDRE.

 National examination committees comprised of provincial representatives set the CDRE.
 The Alliance of Canadian Dietetic Regulatory Bodies approves the examination blueprint as well as policies and procedures for administration of the examination, and monitors exam results.